 PowerNet charges the OtagoNet Joint Venture a network management fee.
 OtagoNet then adds maintenance costs, depreciation, overheads and a return on investment to the PowerNet charges and the total fees are on-charged to electricity retailers as wheeling fees or line charges.

-PowerNet also manages a small network at Frankton, known as Lakeland Network, near Queenstown that is owned by Electricity Southland (ESL).
+PowerNet also manages a small network in the Frankton and Wanaka area, known as Lakeland Network.
+The Central Otago network is owned by Electricity Southland (ESL).
 Electricity Southland is owned by EIL and TPCL.

 PowerNet also provides a network control centre function to the Stewart Island Electrical Supply Authority (SIESA) and two field services staff are stationed on the Island.